 When you travel with Modern Adventure and Classic Wines Auction, you're directly supporting important human and civil rights, health and educational causes—and helping those who need it most.

-Bienvenidos to Mendoza and the heart of Argentina’s wine country!
+Bienvenidos to the heart of Argentina’s wine country!
 If you’ve ever enjoyed a glass of malbec, you’ll love its homeland.
-After we arrive and settle in, we’ll go for lunch paired with malbecs at Lagarde, one of Mendoza’s oldest wineries.
+We’ll start with a look into Mendoza, the nearly 500-year-old bohemian town with an Art Deco center.
+And we’ll visit a travato, where an expert third-generation butcher will discuss the art of preparing Argentina’s famous steaks.
+This will prep us for lunch paired with malbecs at Lagarde, one of Mendoza’s oldest wineries.

 Stomachs satiated, we head back to our home for the next two nights, a luxury, 16-room boutique hotel where snow-capped peaks look over lush vineyards and a pool.
-We can relax at the hotel’s hamam—South America’s only Turkish-style bath house—or just take time to rest.
 We gather again for a welcome dinner at Bodega Vinorum, a family-owned winery known for their limited-run, premium oak-barrel-aged wines.
-The mountains still in our periphery, we toast to our journey to come!
+The mountains still in our periphery, we toast with some Montelena wine to our journey to come!